DanielMSussman/motleyLatex.nvim/README.md

     `DanielMSussman/motleyLatex.nvim`,
     dependencies = {`nvim-treesitter/nvim-treesitter`,},
     config = function()
-        require("motleyLatex").setup({
-                    tcolorbox_opts = { --overwrite any default options, or add new ones colframe = "black!40",
+        -- use tcolorbox_opts to overwrite any of the default options, or add new ones require("motleyLatex").setup({
+                    tcolorbox_opts = {
+                        colframe = "black!40",
                         boxrule = "0.5pt",
                         width = "0.9\\textwidth",